ngocphucnguyen256/py-youtube-tool/README.md

 This application automatically clips and reuploads specific segments from ASMR videos based on timestamps in comments.

 ## Features
-- Automatically fetches videos from specified YouTube channel
+- Automatically fetches videos from specified YouTube playlist or channel
 - Extracts timestamps from comments
 - Creates high-quality compilations from selected segments
 - Maintains original video quality settings
 - Advanced keyword filtering with inclusion and exclusion
 - Scheduled or immediate processing modes
-- Database tracking to prevent duplicate processing
+- Smart duplicate detection using YouTube API
 - Automatic cleanup of temporary files

 ## Setup